Abigail: So killing somebody, even if you have to do it... it feels that bad?

 - Dreaming of Sunshine: Shikako ends up feeling guilty after killing the Sound trio; Kiba follows suit when he dispatches a Suna ninja to save Shikako's life.

 - In the Dragon Age: Inquisition AU series Skyhold Academy Yearbook, Varric reacts this way in the first story when, well, exactly this happens.
 In a deadly fight, his opponent makes the mistake of pressing his Berserk Button and is rewarded by being shoved down a waterfall.
 Varric, who in this AU has fought many times but never killed anyone, is immediately traumatized.

 - The Pieces Lie Where They Fell: Night Blade is horrified to realize he killed a guard during the battle in Blas Bridge.
 Wind Breaker isn't much happier when he later finds out that he unwittingly killed some guards with the explosion he caused.

-- In Leviathan, Izuku Midoriya suffers from this trope at the age of four when his Quirk first manifests, turning him into an enormous dragon-like monster that flattened buildings and killed thirty-four people in its rampage.
+- In Leviathan (My Hero Academia), Izuku Midoriya suffers from this trope at the age of four when his Quirk first manifests, turning him into an enormous dragon-like monster that flattened buildings and killed thirty-four people in its rampage.
 He's spent every year of his life trying to prevent a repeat incident while still trying to achieve his dream of becoming a Hero.

 - A retroactive version occurs in RWBY: Scars.
 Blake becomes haunted by all the people she's killed over the years and begins seeing blood on her hands.